Canon 6D vs Panasonic GX9

 The Canon EOS 6D and the Panasonic Lumix DC-GX9 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2018.
 The 6D is a DSLR, while the GX9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and a Four Thirds (GX9) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D vs Panasonic GX9

-The physical size and weight of the Canon 6D and the Panasonic GX9 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 6D and the Panasonic GX9 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX9 is considerably smaller (45 percent) than the Canon 6D.
 Moreover, the GX9 is substantially lighter (47 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the GX9 does not feature any corresponding weather-sealing.